 If you arrive in Panama City by plane, you will probably arrive during the day and have no problem taking either a bus or a taxi to your accommodation.
 The daytime bus arrives in Panama City at around 8pm, so you’ll also have no problems with onward travel there, (although I’d recommend taking a taxi or Uber – don’t get on a bus alone at night!).

-When we arrived at the bus station in Panama City, totally dazed and exhausted from the crying-baby-situation, so many people set about ordering Ubers that I decided to just clamber into a cab.
+When we arrived at the bus station in Panama City (totally dazed and exhausted from the crying-baby-situation) everybody set about ordering Ubers and, figuring this would push up the price, I decided to just clamber into a cab.
 (Reason 106 to carry cash on you!).

-Again, I feel like I should always say that cabs can be less safe than Ubers, but it’s generally quite easy to spot which are the legit ones because they’re all the same colour (usually yellow) and you’ll see the drivers chatting to one another.
-That doesn’t mean that it’s definitely safe, but it’s much safer than getting into the car with some random dude.
+I feel like I should always say that cabs can be less safe than Ubers, but it’s generally quite easy to spot which are the legit ones, especially in a setting like an airport or bus station.
+(I personally wouldn’t just grab a cab off the street).
+That doesn’t mean that it’s definitely safe, but it is much safer than getting into the car with some random dude.

 Anway, happy travels in Panama!
 And maybe you’ll see a new article soon: How to Spot a Dodgy Taxi in Latin America…